Registered Parks and Gardens at Risk

 - Divided and fragmented ownership placing differing demands on parts of the landscape

 Under the National Planning Policy Framework (NPPF), registered historic parks and gardens are considered heritage assets like listed buildings or scheduled monuments.
-Development is not generally acceptable if it will cause substantial harm to or loss of these nationally important sites.
+We recognise that development is often vital to the long-term sustainability of a park or garden.
+But insensitive and cumulative change can unintentionally undermine the very essence of the historic design.

 The Heritage at Risk Register includes all grades (Grade I, Grade II* and Grade II) of registered historic parks and gardens.
 There are also individual park and garden features on the HAR Register.
 These include listed buildings such as garden walls, lodges, follies and temples.